 We understand that this is likely a very difficult time.
 You will probably have many questions and concerns that the medical team are unfortunately unable to address right now.
-You may also be dealing with a significant change in your practical circumstances and many difficult emotions.
+You may also be dealing with a significant change in your circumstances and many difficult emotions.

 With so much on your mind, it might be difficult to take information in, especially where this might seem confusing or very technical.
 We encourage you to take your time with working through this document, focusing on the sections most relevant to your personal circumstances.
+The contents section should be able to help with this.
 You do not have to read this publication all in one go, and you can return to sections as often as is helpful.